MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/vector-search.md

 1. Navigate to your Azure Cosmos DB for NoSQL resource page.
 2. Select the "Features" pane under the "Settings" menu item.
-3. Select the “Vector Search in Azure Cosmos DB for NoSQL” feature
+3. Select the “Vector Search in Azure Cosmos DB for NoSQL” feature.
-4. Read the description of the feature to confirm you want to enable it
+4. Read the description of the feature to confirm you want to enable it.
-5. Select "Enable" to turn on the vector indexing and search capability
+5. Select "Enable" to turn on the vector indexing and search capability.

 > [!NOTE]
-> The registration request will be autoapproved, however it may take 15 minutes to fully activate on the account.
+> The registration request will be autoapproved; however, it may take 15 minutes to fully activate on the account.

 > [!TIP]
 > Alternatively, use the Azure CLI to update the capabilities of your account to support NoSQL vector search.